Supporting and Identifying Learners’ Needs

-Our school education system, and the policies and legislation which support it, is designed to be inclusive and one which is based on the needs a child or young person experiences.
+Our school education system, and the policies and legislation which support it, is designed to be inclusive and one which is based on the needs of a child or young person.

-Education authorities are required to identify the additional support needs of each child or young person for whose school education they are responsible.
+Education authorities are required to support and identify the additional support needs of each child or young person for whose school education they are responsible.
 The Education (Additional Support for Learning) (Scotland) Act 2004 (ASfL Act) and amendments made in 2009 provide the legal framework for assessment.
-However, no particular model of assessment or support is prescribed in "the Act".
-The 2017 Code of Practice is the accompanying statutory guidance for the ASfL Act and has been developed to help schools, parents and others to understand the ASfL Act and ensure its implementation.
+However, no particular model of assessment or support is prescribed in “the Act”.
+The 2017 Code of Practice is the accompanying statutory guidance for the ASfL Act and has been developed to help schools, parents and others to understand the Act and support its implementation.

-Teachers have to support children and young people with a range of additional support needs and many difficulties overlap with other areas of need, referred to as co-occurrence.
-Teachers should work in partnership with parents and other professionals, including the full range of allied health professionals, to ensure that children's needs are appropriately identified and met.
-The guidelines in this resource apply only to dyslexia, but many of the approaches will help a range of different needs.
+Teachers will be supporting children and young people with a range of additional support needs and many difficulties overlap with other areas of need, referred to as co-occurrence.
+Teachers should work in partnership with parents and other professionals, including the full range of allied health professionals, to ensure that children’s needs are appropriately identified and met.

-Scotland's needs-led system places the learner at the centre and the provision of support is not dependent upon a formal label or identification of need.
+Scotland’s needs-led system places the learner at the centre and the provision of support is not dependent upon a formal label or identification of need.
 The assessment, support and monitoring of dyslexia should, for most children and young people, be a staged process and is called the Staged level of intervention

 Staged level of intervention